Orthogonal-Research-Lab/Models-for-Data-Recycling/README.md

 * merge with reproducibility factors (primary, secondary, and tertiary dataset creation).

+* add a visualization component (VR, interactive graphics).

+* incorporate into OpenWorm Foundation and Orthogonal Research and Education Lab initiatives.

 * how do we encourage reproducibility in data reuse (consistent outcomes/results, not just procedures)?

 * can we prepare a preprint on this?

-* incorporate into OpenWorm Foundation and Orthogonal Research and Education Lab initiatives.